metomi/isodatetime/CONTRIBUTING.md

 section of this file as part of their first request.

-The developer who reviews each pull request is responsible for checking that the contributors name is listed in this file before merging the pull request into *master*.
+The developer who reviews each pull request is responsible for checking that the contributor's name is listed in this file before merging the pull request into *master*.

 ## Code Contributors